dogecoinfoundation/foundation.dogecoin.com/content/announcements/2022-01-21-update-ama.md

  *   Ensuring that the Dogecoin name, logo, and memes remain available for the community to use freely.

- *   Liaising with the community, investors, technologists and other stakeholders around the world, to devise and implement opportunities for cryptocurrency, to future-proof it for everyone.
+ *   Liaising with the community, investors, technologists and other stakeholders around the world, to devise and implement opportunities for the cryptocurrency, to future-proof it for everyone.

 Importantly, all of these actions have been taken to ensure that Dogecoin remains the People’s cryptocurrency for years to come.
 The Foundation is dedicated, as always, to **D**oing **O**nly **G**ood **E**veryday.